 The Drowning City

-As the city continues to mop up, Isabel looks at the ways in which it might prepare for future storms and flooding, from building great walls and sea defences to sealing the subways and tunnels.
+Isabel also looks at the ways in which the city might prepare for future storms and flooding, from building great walls and sea defences to sealing the subways and tunnels

 BBC Radio 4 Publicity